Porto Solo Travel: A Guide to the Beautiful Capital of Portugal’s North

 Feminist Tours Portugal

 Consider an alternative tour of Porto by taking a feminist walking tour of the city with Coletivo MAAD.
 Much of history (in general) ignores the contributions of women and people of color, so go on a tour that supports the intersectional efforts of uncovering these pockets of history.
 For four hours including a coffee break, we walked all around Porto hearing different parts of history that textbooks tend to omit or glaze over.
-Some of it was heartbreaking, while other parts were inspiring and uplifting.
-But all of it were things I would have never found out about on my own.
-We even engaged in some healthy conversations about the complexities of current-day topics as we toured through different parts.
-In the end, we engaged in some art therapy by contributing to an art mural in memory of Gisberta.

 Douro Valley Photo Spots

-Calling lovers of history, wine, and nature: a Douro Valley tour is a must-do highlight experience in Portugal– located just one hour north of Porto.
-Bask in the two-thousand-year-old vineyards which are still maintained by hand by the local farmers.
-This region is a UNESCO World Heritage Site where the rolling hills look as if they’ve been sculpted with geometric designs from afar but are lined with rows and rows of grapevines.
 The Douro Valley is home to the world-famous Portuguese port wine as well as the Douro River.
 Many visitors to the region will combine a vineyard + wine tasting + riverboat cruise day trip here.
 As a solo traveler, I joined one of the BL Heritage Tours.
 It is one of the pricier tours but the quality was well worth it!
 It was a great way to meet other travelers over breathtaking views, incredible food, and delicious wine.

-Hiking Peneda-Gerês National Park
+4. Peneda-Gerês National Park Tour

 While in Porto, consider visiting Portugal’s northernmost national park sharing a border with northern Spain.
 Here you can hike along dramatic peaks, stacked stone formations, and flower-dotted hills.
 You can also spot several historic sites such as ancient ruins of castles along hiking trails that were once part of the Roman Empire’s famed road (as in “all roads lead to Rome”).
 My favorite was the trail that lead to several emerald green translucent pools that you can swim in.